akankshaing/Rock-Paper-Scissor-game-/README.md

-Creating a Rock Papaer Scisor game using Java.
+Creating a Rock Paper Scisor game using Java.
 With the help of random function.